Vancouver

 Keep an eye on weather

 conditions.
-Winters in Canada can
+Winters in Canada

-be long and severe, resulting in road closures
+can be long and severe, resulting in

-and/or winter tyre requirements coming into
+road closures and/or winter tyre requirements

-effect.
-Humid summer conditions have also
+coming into effect.
+Humid summer conditions

-been known to cause problems on the roads.
+have also been known to cause problems

 Winter Tyre Requirement: Not

-mandatory, but highly recommended for snowy
+mandatory, but highly recommended for

-conditions and mountain driving
+snowy conditions and mountain driving

 Watch out for wildlife.